Restaurant dining and outdoor drinking is once more on the table as restrictions lift from April 12, albeit alfresco for the time being.

 The Butlers Arms

-This family-run business near Mere Green features inspirations behind the bar and on the menu from travels worldwide by passionate landlord Chris Giles and his wife Paula.
+This family-run business near Mere Green features inspirations behind the bar and on the menu from travels worldwide by a passionate family.

 The Butlers Arms has become known for its well-sourced, high quality food that is served up in traditional surroundings with modern art at this Lichfield Road gastro pub.